 First, nail down your unique value proposition.
 This will drive all your future marketing.

-No matter how much local marketing you do, you need an web presence to attract and engage online leads.
-It may cost a little money up front, but a solid, SEO-focused website is essential to success.
+This means that no matter how much local marketing you do, you need a web presence to attract and engage online leads.
+It may cost a little money upfront, but a solid, SEO-focused website is essential to success.

 Once you have this asset in place, you can start moving toward a consistent blogging and social media strategy to generate more leads.

 “I mailed them a postcard, because I was afraid to pick up the phone and call them.
 I didn’t know if they’d know who I was.
 When they got the postcard, they called me.
-They ended up spending $1.2 million on a new house and selling an $800,000 house."
+They ended up spending $1.2 million on a new house and selling an $800,000 house,” Seeby said.

-Justin’s prospecting strategy was based on a simple schedule of mailers, emails and phone calls.
-A winning system doesn’t have to be complicated but it absolutely must be consistent.
+Justin’s prospecting strategy was based on a simple schedule of mailers, emails, and phone calls.
+A winning system doesn’t have to be complicated, but it absolutely must be consistent.

 If a lead contacts you, they expect to hear from you.

 “I tell my agents that 70% of people are not going to buy for 180.5 days.
-If you’re waiting on those new leads to buy, you’re only going to close three percent.
-That will make you enough money to survive, but your goal is six months and beyond.
+If you’re waiting on those new leads to buy, you’re only going to close 3%,” he says.
+“That will make you enough money to survive, but your goal is six months and beyond.
 You’ve got to follow up to get to those; you’ve got to build that pipeline to get to those people.”

 “I sign up on a lot of different websites out there.
-I don’t give them a real name, but I give them a real phone number.
-And I can tell you what, I don’t get a lot of calls."
+I don’t give them a real name, but I give them a real phone number,” he says.
+“And I can tell you what, I don’t get a lot of calls."

-8. Have good time management
+8. Have good time management.